allister-grange/unified-devops/README.md

     - [X] accounts
     - [X] edit the PostgreSQL pg_hba.conf file so that it allows logins from localhost so I can take backups [answer](https://chat.openai.com/c/b51fb1c3-42ad-4ec0-ae07-6b261d9d01e3)
     - [X] databases (comes from s3, have a command line or variable to disable this so that it doesn't use too much bandwidth)
-- [ ] how do I do DNS to set this up as a non-prod?
+- [X] how do I do DNS to set this up as a non-prod?

 - use terraform for the following
   - [X] standing up the image
   - [X] get the IP showing after creation
   - [X] nbfw create a new rule and attach it
-  - [ ] edit aws route53 to point the non-prod dns entry to the host's IP using provisioners
+  - [X] edit aws route53 to point the non-prod dns entry to the host's IP using provisioners
   - [X] certificates (letsencrypt)
     - [X] generate letsencrypt certs (sudo certbot --nginx)
   - [X] set up nginx for non-prod
   - [X] set up dns records for non-prod using route 53
   - [X] set up certificates

-  - [X] test the sites
+  - get this all working with non-prod front ends
+    - [ ] set up startertab with cloudflare?
     - [ ] how do I manage the non-prods envs linking in with Vercel, I need to get my backend urls from env variables

 - long term todos/clean ups
+  - [ ] breakdown terraform files into aws and digital ocean
   - [ ] build a diagram to show what these scripts are doing, or just a list
   - [ ] go through and tidy up all hardcoded paths
   - [ ] nginx configs should be split into 3 services